 UK Housing: fit for the future?

-The latest Committee on Climate Change report concludes that "UK homes are not fit for the future".
+The latest Climate Change Committee report concludes that "UK homes are not fit for the future".

 You may not have time to read the full report published in February 2019, "UK Housing: fit for the future?", which runs to 134 pages.
 This page summarises the main findings which focus, largely, on the urgent need to install heat pumps to reduce carbon emissions.